duchicong/blog/README.md

-# cong.github.io
-Blog share to programming
+# This is a blog share to programming